-Company B reports its specific net emissions intensity for the last three years (2013-15).
+Company B reports its specific net emissions intensity for 2014-16.
 For example, in 2015 it was 0.58 tCO2 / t.
 Since Company B has also aligned its reporting with the CSI methodology, we accept its disclosures.

 Company B has also set a target to reduce the intensity of its specific net emissions by 33% below the 1990 level by 2020.
 This target is stated to apply to 95% of the company's specific net emissions, so TPI assumes the 5% of base year emissions that are not covered by the target remain constant in intensity terms up to the target year.